AbigailMcbride8683524/mils/README.md

 Added detailed comments for clarity - build 194 Optimized algorithm for better efficiency
 Fixed critical bug in main module - v8.5.2
+Updated README with new instructions - update 36